CCN-Support/CCN_Wiki/docs/source/mri.rst

    2. The directory you need to access, typically named LASTNAMEGROUP
    3. Your Hoffman2 account ID, if you have one

+.. _storage-policy:
 2.5.1 Storage Policy
 ^^^^^^^^^^^^^^^^^^^^

 Data is stored on the DICOM server for 5 years, then deleted.
 Data collected in the past calendar year or older may be moved to archive folders for space management.
-Please email ccnsupport@g.ucla.edu for help if you are having trouble finding data from the last calendar year (and up to 5 years old).
+Please email ccnsupport@g.ucla.edu and cc HaiyanWang@mednet.ucla.edu for help if you are having trouble finding data from the last calendar year (and up to 5 years old).

 2.5.2 Accessing DICOM Using SSH - Command Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^